About the Foundation

 The Foundations rose to the challenge, and started its Trade School and College Scholarship Program in 2004.
 Eight students were initially enrolled at trade schools, community colleges, and state universities.
 Several students have since graduated and have began their careers.
 The Foundation’s contributions may include subsidized housing, special needs stipends, and tutoring services.

-Concurrent with these efforts, the Foundation provided, and continues to provide, enrichment funds for the children placed in the protective custody of the Shelter.
+Concurrent with these efforts, the Foundation provided enrichment funds for the children placed in the protective custody of the Shelter.
 While government funds cover the basic living expenses-food, shelter, clothing-there are no funds for the little “extras” that enrich childhood-birthday parties, holiday gifts, outings to the movies and ball games, prom dresses and tuxedos, etc. The Foundation determined to cover these expenses and has supported the County’s mission to provide a safe, nurturing environment for these children while they begin their healing process.

 In addition to this financial support, the Foundation has established a mentoring program for the scholarship recipients.
 Community volunteers from varied walks of life-physicians, attorneys, educators, philanthropists-have joined forces to lend a helping hand, open ears, and sometimes, a shoulder to cry on, so that the students can navigate through yet another stressful period in their lives.